Swapnil8991/RLonASG/README.md

 ## External References
 ```
-• Sutton, Richard S. "__Learning__ to Predict by the Methods of Temporal Differences__"
+* Sutton, Richard S. “Learning to Predict by the Methods of Temporal Differences.”
-• Rajarshi Das, Armonk, Gerald J. Tesauro, Croton-on-Hudson, Kilian Q. Weinberger. __Method
+* Rajarshi Das, Armonk, Gerald J. Tesauro, Croton-on-Hudson, Kilian Q. Weinberger.
+Method
-  and Apparatus for improved Reward-Based Learning Using Nonlinear Dimensionality Reduction__.
+  and Apparatus for improved Reward-Based Learning Using Nonlinear Dimensionality Reduction.
 ```